 As Paget’s more scientific system of timetabling grew train mileage was reduced, the footplatemen and guards didn’t need to be paid as much overtime, and costs were brought down.

 Train control was especially important in the five mile section between Woodlesford, Methley and Altofts Junction just north of Normanton, where there was only one track in either direction, in railway parlance Up towards Derby and London, Down to Leeds.
 On either side of the two track section there were four or more tracks so signalmen could divert slower moving coal and freight trains to allow passenger services to overtake.

 The Waterloo box came under the management of the Woodlesford stationmaster.
 It had originally been built to serve a colliery between the railway and canal but had retained its name even though the pit had closed.
-Latterly, after 1948, coal trains for Skelton Grange power station were routed through Waterloo and the sidings there were used to store passenger carriages for use on excursion trains.
+Latterly, after 1948, coal trains for Skelton Grange power station were routed through Waterloo and the sidings there were used to store passenger carriages for use on football specials and excursion trains.

 One of the controllers who often looked after the line through Woodlesford was Maurice Boddy.
 Born in 1932, the son of a Leeds tram worker, he joined British Railways as a goods clerk just short of his 16th birthday in 1948.
 After a two year stint in the Royal Air Force he was promoted to Leeds Control in 1953 and stayed until 1965 before moving to Derby to become a pioneer in the use of computers in railway management.